The dark fate of ultra-faint dwarfs: Gravothermal collapse in action: Comparison to observed UFD satellites

 For comparison, we make use of the SIDM collapse time as the normalisation factor to characterise the evolution time, motivated by \cite{Zhong_2023} and \cite{Yang_2024}, where they showed in terms of a normalisation factor that the evolution of the SIDM density profile can be expressed universally.
 For a halo initially following an NFW profile, it can be parametrised as \citep{Balberg_2002, Koda_2011, Essig_2019}

-Given that all halos were evolved with an effective cross-section of $80 \, \mathrm{cm}^2 \, \mathrm{g}^{-1}$ \citep{Yang_2023}, the corresponding collapse time according to Eq.~\eqref{eq:collapse_time} is $4.51 \, \mathrm{Gyr}$, where we have employed a value of $0.704$ for $\beta$ following the $\beta_\mathrm{eff}$-model by \cite{Mace_2025}.
-In the following, we will give the time in units of the collapse time $t_*$, i.e.\ we specify the time as $\tau = t / t_*$.
+Given that all halos were evolved with an effective cross-section of $80 \, \mathrm{cm}^2 \, \mathrm{g}^{-1}$ \citep{Yang_2023}, the corresponding collapse time according to Eq.~\eqref{eq:collapse_time} is $4.51 \, \mathrm{Gyr}$, where we have employed a value of $0.704$ for $\beta$ following the $\beta_\mathrm{eff}$-model by \cite{Mace_2026}.
+In the following, we will give the time in units of the collapse time $t_*$, in other words, we specify the time as $\tau = t / t_*$.
 We note that for the halo evolving in the tidal field, the core-collapse time changes due to mass loss and tidal heating.
-In principle, such effects could be modelled, see, e.g., \cite{Yang_2024}.
+In principle, such effects could be modelled \citep[see, e.g.][]{Yang_2024}.
 In this work, we use Eq.~\ref{eq:collapse_time} for simplicity, and leave a detailed investigation for future work.

-\subsection{Density Profile}
+\subsection{Density profile}

 We begin the comparison by studying the average three-dimensional matter density $\overline{\rho}_\mathrm{h}$ within the radius $r_\mathrm{h}$ and compare it to the data of observed dwarf satellites discussed above.
 Figure~\ref{fig:density_profile} gives the corresponding density profile for the simulations assuming a collisionless model (T, left panel), a constant cross-section (W, middle panel), and a velocity-dependent cross-section (Y, right panel) by \cite{Fischer_2025}.
 In each panel, the density profiles are specified by the ratio of the evolution time to the collapse time (Eq.~\eqref{eq:collapse_time}).
 For the UFDs, the density was computed based on the estimated dynamical mass within their half-light radius.